ganeshthanga/microsoft-devops-workshop/2_kubernetes_aks/volume_management.md

 # Volume management

 On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
 First, when a container crashes, kubelet will restart it, but the files will be lost (i.e., the container starts with a clean state).
 Second, when running containers together in a Pod it is often necessary to share files between those containers.
-The Kubernetes ''[https://kubernetes.io/docs/concepts/storage/volumes/ Volumes]'' abstraction solves both of these problems.
+The Kubernetes ''[Volumes](https://kubernetes.io/docs/concepts/storage/volumes/)'' abstraction solves both of these problems.
 A Volume is essentially a directory backed by a storage medium.
 The storage medium and its content are determined by the Volume Type.

 In Kubernetes, a Volume is attached to a Pod and shared among the containers of that Pod.
 The Volume has the same life span as the Pod, and it outlives the containers of the Pod &mdash; this allows data to be preserved across container restarts.